chuprik/php-smsru/README.md

 $connector->call($apiCall);
 ```

-## The PHP Library is not completed.
-Do not use in Your code.
+### The PHP Library is not completed.
+Do not use in Your code